cypress-io/cypress-docker-images/factory/README.md

 ## Benefits

 * Freedom to choose which versions to test against.
-* No need to wait on a release to test the latest version of a browser
+* No need to wait on an official release to test the latest version of a browser.
-* Smaller docker sizes especially when not including unused browsers
+* Smaller docker sizes especially when not including unused browsers.
-* Easily test multiple browser versions
+* Easily test multiple browser versions.

 ## Usage